 As a data scientist, you need to have an aptitude for analysis, maths, and statistics and a knack for problem-solving.

 Your ultimate goal is to help a company analyse trends to help them make better decisions.

-In this article, I will tell you how to start your career in data science and prepare for a data science interview.
+In this article, I will tell you how to start data science career and understand data science roles and responsibilities.✨

 While preparing for your next data science interview, you must first cover your basics.